The Stars My Destination: Planned feature film adaptations

-Various film adaptations of the book have been scripted but none has yet made it to the screen.
-While the novel has long been considered an "unfilmable" science fiction work, the screen rights were acquired by Universal Pictures in 2006 and by Paramount Pictures in 2015.
+As mentioned above, one production company had apparently secured the rights to the novel as early as the 1960s.
+A number of adaptations of the book have been scripted.
+So far, none have yet made it to the screen.
+While the novel has long been considered an "unfilmable" work, the screen rights were acquired by Universal Pictures in 2006 and by Paramount Pictures in 2015.